 6. Come prepared.
-Bring at least three copies of any evidence you plan to use.
+Bring the original document and at least two copies of any evidence you plan to use.
 Write out the questions you plan to ask and go over them with your witnesses before the hearing.

-7. Use a lawyer Most important of all, you can use a lawyer if if you need help. you need help.
+7. Use a lawyer if you Most important of all, you can use a lawyer if need help. you need help.
 You may start this case on your own, but later realize that you need the help of an attorney.